 Village Preservation shares our oral history collection with the public, highlighting some of the people and stories that make Greenwich Village, the East Village, and NoHo such unique and vibrant neighborhoods.
 Each includes the experiences and insights of leaders or long-time participants in the arts, culture, preservation, business, or civic life.

-Born in 1908, Gayle became involved in preservation efforts by her mid-forties while working at the New York City Planning Department.
+Born May 14, 1908, Gayle became involved in preservation efforts by her mid-forties while working at the New York City Planning Department.
 By the end of the 1950s, Gayle organized the Village Neighborhood Committee, and with its support, led a successful grassroots campaign to save the Jefferson Market Courthouse from demolition and transform the building into a library.
 Gayle was also a leading advocate for the adoption of the New York City Landmarks Law in 1965 and the creation of the SoHo-Cast Iron Historic District in 1973.
-And we just added her to our Greenwich Village Historic District 50th Anniversary (GVHD50) map as part of the “Homes of Preservationists” tour, since she lived at 44 West 9th Street!
+And she appears on our Greenwich Village Historic District map on the “Homes of Preservationists” tour, since she lived at 44 West 9th Street!